sa-ne/servicemesh-demos/README.md

 ---

-### TODO - Working but no checks for pre-requisites yet, Commands might have to be run multiple times
+### STATUS - Working but no checks for pre-requisites yet, Commands might have to be run multiple times

 ### - Install ACM Operator and create ACM Hub